DNRN/babylonjs-ts-webpack/README.md

     npm run build:[dev|prod]

+## Docker

+Create an image.
+Remember to build the project first

+    docker build -t html/babylonjs .

+Run the docker container detached (d) and forward to port 8080 (p) on the host

+    docker run -d -p 8080:80 html/babylonjs

 ## Installing certificates

 It is quite simple to install local certificates and add them to your browser.
 This can be achived with `mkcert`. https://github.com/FiloSottile/mkcert